 The internet was never really designed to be an archive.
 Even more, I doubt its designers could have conceived that the modern web, in all its various media streams, would become the place where large numbers of people “spend” the waking day, and that what people paid the most attention to online would effectively be live action.

 If the date continues to disappear from the most populous places on the web, maybe it will be because the only date that matters on the internet is now.
 There is so much written online about the news today today, not because there is so much happening, but because when the standard is “right now,” it is never too soon to start catching up.
-Then even the news sites could dispense with the date.

 I wanted to see what he was about, so I found a copy of his A Million Windows (2014).